IsaacDodd/flowchart/README.md

 ## Contributions

 Contributions are greatly, greatly appreciated, and a major goal for this package is for *flowchart* to become a community-driven package.
-Please send pull requests via the conventional means here on GitHub for review.
-Please feel free to make this project your own by contributing code, new features, and fixes rather than developing them within separate forks.
-Collaborations are greatly welcomed.
-Please click on [CONTRIBUTING.md](https://github.com/IsaacDodd/flowchart/blob/master/CONTRIBUTING.md) above for an explanation on how to get started.

-## Issues/Bugs, Suggestions, & Feedback
+### Support for Issues/Bugs, Suggestions, & Feedback

 Please submit bugs using [GitHub](https://github.com/IsaacDodd/flowchart/issues/new/ "Open a New Issue on GitHub for Flowchart").
 It is very difficult to respond to issue requests via email.
 All comments, feedback, and suggestions are also greatly welcomed.

+### Source Code & Development
+Please send your code via pull requests via the conventional means here on GitHub for review.
+Please feel free to make this project your own by contributing new code changes, new features, and fixes rather than forking the code into a separate project.
+Collaborations are greatly welcomed.
+Please click on [CONTRIBUTING.md](https://github.com/IsaacDodd/flowchart/blob/master/CONTRIBUTING.md) above for an explanation on how to get started.

 ## Credit